 Current professional expertise

-As Senior Policy Analyst at the UNESCO International Institute for Higher Education, I lead a range of projects including: the futures of higher education, virtual student mobility, the right to higher education, academic freedom and self-regulation of higher education governance.
+As Head of Higher Education Research and Policy Analysis at UNESCO’s International Institute for Higher Education, I lead a range of international projects including: the right to higher education, the futures of higher education, virtual student mobility, academic freedom and self-regulation of higher education governance.

 I completed my PhD in Comparative & International Higher Education from the University of Toronto, Canada in 2020 (yes, I’m a Zoom doctor…).
 My thesis is about how and why change happens in higher education, with a focus on post-Soviet higher education systems.
 My PhD was funded by a Vanier Canada Graduate Scholarship and a Study Abroad Studentship from the UK’s Leverhulme Trust.

 My thesis won the 2021 Dissertation Award from the Comparative & International Education Society Eurasia SIG; part of my doctoral research was awarded the 2018 Excellent Paper Award for an Emerging Scholar by the Knowledge Politics and Policies Standing Group of the European Consortium of Political Researchers.